michaelfromyeg/dotfiles/README.md

 I use [ThePrimeagen's dotfile](https://github.com/erkrnt/awesome-streamerrc/tree/master/ThePrimeagen) with Neovim.

+To install YouCompleteMe, follow the README and then run this:

+`python install.py --clang-completer --all --msvc=15`

 ## VS Code

 I use Settings Sync, a newly added VS Code feature, but I've included my settings as well.